OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

    1. Right-click the TokenStorage folder and choose **Add** > **Class**.

-   1. Name the new class *RuntimeTokenCache* and click **OK**.
+   1. Name the class *RuntimeTokenCache* and click **Add**.

-   1. Replace the contents with the following code.
+   1. Replace the contents of the class with the following code.

    ```c#
     using System;